 Observe Social Distancing

 Practice “social distancing,” by staying at least six feet from other people.
-Do not gather in groups and stay out of crowded places.
+Avoid groups and crowded places that can contribute to community spread of the virus.
 Remember that the elderly and those with underlying medical conditions are especially vulnerable to COVID-19.
+See

 Support Local Business, But Report Violations